sstark/droguedrums/www/index.md

     - OSX:      `brew install portmidi`
     - Ubuntu:   `apt-get install libportmidi-dev`

+2. The go programming language: https://golang.org/

+3. libportmidi bindings for go (https://github.com/rakyll/portmidi): `go get github.com/rakyll/portmidi`

-    Unfortunately the current versions of the Ubuntu (v200) and Debian (v187) libportmidi packages do not link properly with the portmidi go bindings.
+    > Unfortunately the current versions of the Ubuntu (v200) and Debian (v184)
+    > libportmidi packages do not link properly with the portmidi go bindings,
+    > which could make this step fail.
 See below for a workaround.

-2. The go programming language: https://golang.org/

-3. libportmidi bindings for go: (https://github.com/rakyll/portmidi) `go get github.com/rakyll/portmidi`

 4. run `make`

-5. (optional) run `make install`
+5. (optional) run `make install` or copy the binary to a convenient place yourself.

 # Usage

-start like this:
+Start the program like this:

 ```
 $ droguedrums myfile.yml